ldstep/ldstepweblog/src/notes.md

 ---

+May 1, 2026, at 10:47:52 AM

+My Bear Notes experiment is moving along nicely, though I was tempted to pull Drafts back into the mix this morning.
+The only thing still rattling around in my head is the app-vs-database question whether I want my notes living in a proprietary store rather than plain markdown files.
+I think I can get past it.
+Bear's export options are solid if I ever want out.

+---

 April 29, 2026, at 4:25:58 PM

 This morning I'm experimenting with [Bear](https://bear.app/) again.
 I love the UI and the way everything is organized in the sidebar with tags.
 I'm considering it as a replacement for Drafts.
 My issue with Drafts is how cluttered the UI feels, particularly on the Mac.
 On top of that, I find the iOS 26 version less efficient than the old one — everything requires more taps.